lccortez/learning-library/oracle-integration-library/core-compentencies/insight/map-indicators/map-indicators.md

 Now your turn to try!

 ## Exercise 5
  You will map your Indicators to an existing integration.
 The Integration you will use is called **Order Processing Lab**.
-You will move your active model into a draft model mode then into a configured model state and then re-active model state.
+You will move your active model into a draft model mode.
+After completing mapping the Indicators you will move your draft model into a configured model state and then re-active model state.

 ### Task 1: Map Indicators
 Accessing your active model and de-active it to return to a Draft model state.
 You will map 7 Indicators.<br />